Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 You do not need much for the first run, but you do need the right few things:

-- Claude Code installed and working in a normal project directory.
+- Claude Code already working normally in a project directory.

 - Node.js 18 or newer.

-- One terminal session where Claude Code already opens cleanly.
+- One terminal where Claude Code opens cleanly before MCP enters the picture.

 Start With The Shortest Local Install